CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ## Airflow

+### **`miovision_pull`**
+This updated Miovision DAG runs daily at 3am.
+The pull data tasks and subsequent summarization tasks are separated out into individual Python taskflow tasks to enable more fine-grained control from the Airflow UI.
+An intersection parameter is available in the DAG config to enable the use of a backfill command for a single intersection.

+## Airflow - Deprecated

 ### **`pull_miovision`**

-The Airflow is set up to run every day at 3am using the dag named `pull_miovision`.
-This is to ensure that the data are at least 2 hours old.
-A bot has to first be set up on pgAdmin to connect to Airflow.
-Connect to `/etc/airflow` on EC2 to create a dag file which contains the script for Airflow.
-Upload the required Python script in the dag file to `/etc/airflow/data_scripts/`.

-Since there is this function on Airflow script to send slack notifications when the Airflow task fails, an airflow connection has to be set up first.
-More instructions on that can be found [here](https://github.com/CityofToronto/bdit_team_wiki/wiki/Automating-Stuff#integrating-slack-alert).

-The Airflow uses BashOperator and run one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/etc/airflow/.../intersection_tmc.py run-api --path /etc/airflow/.../config.cfg --dupes'`. `--dupes` is used to catch duplicates and fail the script when that happen.
+This deprecated Miovisiong DAG (replaced by [`miovision_pull`](#miovision_pull)) uses a single BashOperator to run the entire data pull and aggregation in one task.
+The BashOperator runs one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/etc/airflow/.../intersection_tmc.py run-api --path /etc/airflow/.../config.cfg --dupes'`. `--dupes` is used to catch duplicates and fail the script when that happen.

 ### **`check_miovision`**